European Parkinson's carers survey

 Data analysis and report

-Data was analysed in the last quarter of 2019.
 A poster displaying the most important survey results was presented at the MDS Virtual Congress 2020.
 You can view the poster below or download a .PDF version.

 An abstract titled Carers of People Living with Parkinson's Disease, the 2019 European Realities (authored by Dr Hélène Rossinot, Prof Pablo Martinez-Martin, Prof Per Odin, Prof K Ray Chaudhuri, Dr Catherine Billoët and former EPDA Vice-President Susanna Lindvall) is available upon registration to the MDS Virtual Congress 2020.